fernandreu/ecommerce-api/README.md

 Navigation through the API should mostly be self-explanatory, as every page directly provides you with the links you need to use to navigate to child elements.
 Nevertheless, all the API endpoints are summarised below.

+For clarity, the navigation links have been removed from all the response body examples below.

 ### See the full list of customers

 - **Endpoint:** `GET /Customers`